philippe-lemaire/cairn-eo/cairn-srd.md

 ### Casting Spells

 Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
 They must then add a Fatigue to inventory, occupying one slot.
 Given time and safety, PCs can _enhance_ a spell's impact (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.
-If the PC is deprived or in danger, the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
+If the PC is deprived or in danger, the Warden may require a PC to make a VOL save to avoid any ill-effects from casting the spell.
 Consequences of failure are on par with the intended effect, and may result in added Fatigue, the destruction of the Spellbook, injury, and even death.

 ### Relics